Boundary Constraint-free Biomechanical Model-Based Surface Matching for Intraoperative Liver Deformation Correction: Methods

 Nesterov's accelerated gradient \cite{Nesterov1983AMF} is used to minimize the objective function Eq. \ref{eqn:Objective function}.
 Nesterov’s accelerated gradient is a momentum-based optimizer that adds a fraction of the previous update to the current one, creating a momentum effect that accelerates the algorithm toward the minimum.
 The following steps

 are iterated until a stopping condition is met. $k$ represents the number of current iterations.

 \textbf{Nesterov's accelerated gradient} is given by Eq. \ref{eqn:proximalEq1} and Eq. \ref{eqn:proximalEq2}. $\mathbf{p}^k$ carries momentum from the previous iteration {by combining the force estimates of the current and previous iterations}.
-Eq. \ref{eqn:proximalEq2} updates the forces, where $\nabla J(\mathbf{p}^k)$ is the gradient of the data term (Eq. \ref{eqn:Data Term}) with respect to $\mathbf{p}$, and $\alpha^k$ is the step size.
-Using the relationship between $\mathbf{u}$ and $\mathbf{f}$ given by Eq.\ref{eqn:dp(u)_du}, the $\nabla J(\mathbf{p}^k)$ is given by
+Eq. \ref{eqn:proximalEq2} updates the forces, where $\nabla J(\mathbf{p}^k)$ is the gradient of the data term (Eq. \ref{eqn:Data TermF}) with respect to $\mathbf{p}$, and $\alpha^k$ is the step size. $\nabla J(\mathbf{p}^k)$ is given by

 {where for a linear elastic material $\mathbf{K}_T$ is a constant and for a nonlinear material $\mathbf{K}_T$ is a function of $\mathbf{u}^k$ and can be updated as needed.} The correspondence matrix is recalculated during the iterative registration using the current estimate of the displacements. {To simplify the calculation of $\nabla J(\mathbf{p}^k)$ we employ an iteration-lagging method which updates the correspondence matrix for each iteration using nodal displacements $\mathbf{u}^k$ computed from the previous iteration.
 The correspondence matrix is now considered fixed and its variation with respect to $\mathbf{u}$ can be neglected (i.e. $\frac{\partial \mathbf{C}^T}{\partial\mathbf{u}} = 0$).
 Now $\nabla J(\mathbf{p}^k)$ is given by }